ravi-accolite/mcpserver/README.md

 - Node.js (v16 or higher)
 - npm or yarn package manager
-- GitHub account with appropriate permissions
+- GitLab or GitHub account with appropriate permissions
+- Personal Access Token for the respective service

 ### Installation